 - Tell your landscaper not to use any RoundUp or any other chemicals, herbicides or insecticides on your property

 - If you live close to a golf course or green belt area, consider the amount of pesticides and herbicides being used

-- If your home or workplace has been water damaged, test for mold with an ERMI test, which identifies 36 different mold species
+- If your home, school or workplace has been water damaged, test for mold with an ERMI test, which identifies 36 different mold species

 Electromagnetic Fields (EMFs)